“Peace is not a right, it is the privilege of those who have toiled to break the back of war.”

 Her father had passed the high seat onto her last year, after finding the pain in his joints made it hard to hold his axe.
 The Ophanim had been merciful enough no whispers had come when they Lord of Alava had held his final feast before putting on his finest arms and armour, mounting his horse and riding into Brocelian Forest to kill the largest monster in there or die trying.
 The Lanterns had brought back word months later that he’d been found in the mouth of a mansion-sized manticore, having allowed it to bit him so he could drive his spear through the roof of its mouth.
 He’d stayed with her through the grief, though even at the worst she’d been fiercely proud of the last honour he had brought to their Blood.
 The Pilgrim had expected they would part for the last time, after that, but Sintra had instead baldly announced her younger brother as her heir and that she would only ever wed a man who brought her the head of every prince and princess in Procer.
 And so the balcony door remained unlocked, home remained home.

 It was not the life he had seen for himself, as a child, but Tariq found to his surprise that he was happy.
 Even the Ophanim, whose presence he had once found unsettling, had become trusted and cherished friends.
 Partners more farsighted than he, helping him see where he needed to go before he knew he needed to be there.
 He still passed through Levante whenever he could, to see his sister and play with his young nephew.
 Izil was a riotous little joy, with all his mother’s cleverness already showing signs of sharing his father’s tall height and broad built.
 Seven years after her ascension to the Tattered Throne, Yasa Isbili took an arrow through the eye while riding down to harbour to greet Ashuran envoys.
 She was dead before she touched the ground.
-The Grey Pilgrim was in Helike, helping a young prince flee his murderous father.
+The Grey Pilgrim was in Helike, helping a young prince flee his murderous uncle.

 Tariq never would manage to forgive himself for that.